congwenma/xiangqi/README.md

 For a preview: [https://xiangqi-19724.herokuapp.com/](https://xiangqi-19724.herokuapp.com/)

-The application is assembled in [Webpack](https://webpack.github.io/), a web module bundler that runs on [NodeJS](https://nodejs.org/en/).
+The application is assembled in [Webpack](https://webpack.github.io/)

 > npm run start